 Did you know?

-Before the introduction of routine vaccination, pneumococcal infection killed 43 children per year in England and Wales.
+Before the introduction of routine vaccination, invasive pneumococcal disease killed 43 children (aged 1 month to 4 years) per year in England and Wales.

 There are two manifestations of pneumococcal disease: